dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 Users would normally interact with other software components like:

 * **Command line shells**
 Many years ago users interacted with computers exclusively by typing commands in a program called a shell.
 The commands would allow to manipulate files, execute programs and so on.
-Many computer users don't use text based shells, but they are still important for intermmediate and advanced users.
+Many computer users don't use text based shells, but they are still important for intermediate and advanced users.
 This course is exclusively about using the terminal and such programs.
 Many different shells are available.
 The most popular is the Bash shell, also known as Bourne Again Shell, although different distributions and operating systems might use their own variants.

 * **Graphical User Interfaces**
 GUIs rely on menus, icons and a mouse pointer.
 Each OS has their own graphical interface that makes it distinct.
 Linux relies on the X Window System as its GUI.
 X defines protocol and graphics primitives so additional software like window managers and desktop environments are used to provide a complete user experience.
 Linux has several available interfaces that can be installed separately.